 The muscles and tendons around the shoulder are called the rotator cuff and these may be injured/torn in falls or when the shoulder is suddenly thrown into certain positions.

 Once any necessary immediate treatment has been given in the resort, it is important to avoid further injury to the area by rest and protection.
 When you return home any further assessment can be performed.
-Sports doctors are able to assess and arrange appropriate investigations, including diagnostic ultrasound, an accurate diagnosis with the correct treatment plan is very important in recovery from the injury sustained.
+Sport & Exercise Medicine Consultants are able to assess and arrange appropriate investigations, including diagnostic ultrasound, an accurate diagnosis with the correct treatment plan is very important in recovery from the injury sustained.